5.4 The people affected by the Bhopal incident

 Having considered what happened on the night of 2 December 1984, you now need to turn your attention to the consequences of the leak of toxic gas.

-Using the links provided and your own independent research, establish the nature and extent of the damage caused by the gas leak from the Bhopal plant.
+Doing some further independent research, establish the nature and extent of the damage caused by the gas leak from the Bhopal plant.

 Bhopal Medical Appeal (2009) Analysis of Chemical Contaminants in Groundwater of Communities Surrounding UCIL Plant Site in Bhopal, Sambhavna Trust Clinic, Bhopal.